 You can watch the entire performance below, and it really is much wilder than it’s actually possible to make it sound.
 It begins with cardboard cutouts of the band being carried through the streets and lowered into the venue, where they promptly transform into the actual musicians in full flow, and while they thunder through their numbers including spirited renditions of The Magic Garden and Original Peter, we are also treated to wrestling, acrobatics, trampoline acts, puppet shows, hallucinogenically-lit fire-eating, live painting and tattooing, film montages satirically juxtaposing Richard Nixon and Edward Heath with Victorian dancers, pet food cans and The Woodentops, and lifesize playing cards doing lord alone knows what, and of course some of that fabled hand-balancing.
 Apparently, when she was shown the film recently, Norma Winstone had to confess to having absolutely no recollection of it whatsoever.
 It must have been quite an evening.

-You can find an expanded version of this feature, with much more about tantalising scraps of information about the late sixties arts scene gleaned from old newspapers and magazines, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of The Original Peter, with much more about all those tantalising scraps of information about the late sixties arts scene gleaned from old newspapers and magazines, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 You can hear – and see – me talking about The Original Peter as part of my appearance on Perfect Night In here.